brendano/mte/README.md

 The **Mutual information Text Explorer** is a tool that allows interactive exploration of text data and document covariates.
 See [the paper](http://brenocon.com/oconnor.mitextexplorer.illvi2014.pdf) for information.
 Currently, an experimental system is available.
-Contact brenocon@gmail.com ([http://brenocon.com](http://brenocon.com)) with questions.
+It is very buggy, use with caution, etc etc. Contact brenocon@gmail.com ([http://brenocon.com](http://brenocon.com)) with questions.

 How to run
 ==========